Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JUSTICIA (SPAIN)

 This is cool stuff: Metallica's "...And Justice For All" meets modern thrash metal.
-"Alone Against All" opens the album no worse than "Blackened", in a similar fashion, maybe not as techncal and complex, and the energy remains for the next couple of tracks, as the riffs are crushingly heavy.
-"Judgement Day" is a bit confusing, but just in the beginning, with its groovy guitars, but things quickly go back to normal.
-Still the groove is present on the second half of the album, which ends with the choppy, modern "Mad", which recalls the middle, more experimental period of the Germans Atrocity ("Blut").
+"Alone Against All" opens the album no worse than "Blackened", in a similar fashion, maybe not as techncal and complex, and the energy remains for the next couple of tracks as the riffs are crushingly heavy.
+"Judgement Day" is a bit confusing, but just in the beginning, with its groovy guitars; things quickly go back to normal later on.
+Still, the groove is present in the 2nd half of the album which ends with the choppy, modern "Mad" which recalls the middle, more experimental period of the Germans Atrocity ("Blut").

 Alone Against All Full-length, 1998